-Qualifying buyers can receive 5% on the value of an existing home, or 5 – 10% on the value of a new build.
+Eligible buyers can receive 5% of the value of an existing home or 5–10% of the value of a new build.

-The minimum down payment required is 5% of the purchase price for the first $500,000 and 10% for any amount exceeding that.
-The FTHBI amount can make up any shortfall of this minimum requirement, but the total down payment cannot exceed 20% of the current value of the property.
+The minimum down payment is 5% of the purchase price for the first $500,000 and 10% for any amount exceeding that.
+The FTHBI can help cover this minimum requirement, but the total down payment cannot exceed 20% of the property's current value.

 Can I buy a house with no savings?

-No, you will need to contribute to the minimum down payment on the property.
-Chat with your real estate broker to establish what this would be.
+No, you must contribute to the minimum down payment on the property.
+Consult your real estate broker to determine this amount.

 Can I make payments towards the FTHBI during my mortgage term?

-The FTHBI can be repaid early during your mortgage, but it will need to be paid in full and no penalties are levied for early payment.
+You can repay the FTHBI early during your mortgage, but it must be paid in full, and no penalties are levied for early payment.

 What is a shared equity mortgage?

-A shared equity mortgage is where you take a smaller mortgage, in exchange for your lender owning some equity in the home.
-You'll become a co-owner of the property alongside your bank lender.
-You both share in the profits if the property value increased, and likewise share in the losses if it devalues.
+A shared equity mortgage involves taking a smaller mortgage in exchange for your lender owning some equity in the home.
+Both you and your bank lender become co-owners of the property, sharing profits if the property value increases and losses if it decreases.

 Why does the repayment amount of FTHBI differ from the initial amount borrowed?

-The initial payment received when you are buying is based on the current value of the property.
-At 25 years or when the property is sold, its value is reassessed, and the agreed percentage calculated on the current market value.
+The initial payment received is based on the property's current value when you purchase it.
+After 25 years or when the property is sold, its value is reassessed, and the agreed percentage is calculated based on the current market value.